RobertsEng/RobertsEng/README.md

 ⚡ Fun fact: Julius Caesar wrote commentaries on his exploits in Gaul that survive to this day.
-I used Python's WordCloud library to generate the top 1000 words from his commentaries and then superimposed the cloud onto a mask of an image of Nicolas Coustou's statue of Julius Caesar:
+I used Python's WordCloud library to generate the top 1000 words from his commentaries and then superimposed the cloud onto a mask of an image of Nicolas Coustou's statue of Julius Caesar.
+Caesar's Commentāriī dē Bellō Gallicō -likely part of a propaganda campaign to boost his popularity with ordinary Romans- is nonethless unique among historical documents for being a relatively detailed account of conquest by the conqueror.

 <img src="https://raw.githubusercontent.com/RobertsEng/RobertsEng/main/caesarcloud.png" width="200"/>